 “Stikbots are cooler than you think, Mommy!”
 Jem claims and continues on saying that “They don’t have a power button to make them move but they have rubber and bungee cord to make them move and suction cups for their feet & hands.
 You can put them in a certain position like sitting, bowing or whatever you want.
 You can animate them using the stikbot studio app to create stikbot stop motion animation videos.”

-See below for his very first attempt of creating a stikbot stop-motion animation video.
+See below for his very first attempt at creating a stikbot stop-motion animation video.

 At first, I thought those stikbots are lame, poorly constructed with cheap transparent plastic with bungee cord inside to connect the parts together.
 Totally un-appealing to my kids compared to the sophisticated toys they already have.
 Jem was so persistent so I finally gave in.